How to Embed Background Video Without Wrecking Speed or Accessibility

 Key Takeaways

-- Poster first (LCP), video second (polite load), with pause control.
+- Poster first (LCP), video second (polite load).